Gabriela Zamfir Hensley

 Neiman Marcus Group LTD LLC — Representation of Neiman Marcus Group LTD LLC and affiliates in their pre-arranged Chapter 11 cases.
 The Company successfully completed its restructuring of over $5.5 billion of funded indebtedness in under five months.
 The restructuring plan was confirmed in September 2020, eliminated more than $4 billion of debt and more than $200 million of annual cash interest expense, and preserved more than 13,000 jobs.
 Neiman Marcus is the first retailer with over $5 billion of debt to reorganize under Chapter 11.

 Frontier Communications Corporation — Representation of Frontier Communications Corporation and its 103 debtor subsidiaries in their prearranged Chapter 11 restructuring in the U.S. Bankruptcy Court for the Southern District of New York.
 With over $17.5 billion in outstanding funded debt, Frontier’s Chapter 11 cases were among the largest filed in 2020.
 Frontier, together with its subsidiaries, have over 4 million customers, and 18,000 employees across 29 states.
-The company’s prearranged plan, which was confirmed in approximately four months, effected a balance sheet restructuring that will reduce the company’s outstanding funded debt by over $10 billion, carries broad stakeholder support and proposes unimpairment of all general unsecured creditors.
+The company’s prearranged plan, which was confirmed in approximately four months, effected a balance sheet restructuring that reduced the company’s outstanding funded debt by over $10 billion, carried broad stakeholder support and unimpaired all general unsecured creditors.

 Tapstone Energy, LLC — Representation of Tapstone Energy, LLC and certain of its affiliates in their out-of-court restructuring.
 Tapstone is an independent oil and natural gas company focused on the development and production of oil, natural gas, and NGLs in the Anadarko Basin in Oklahoma, Texas, and Kansas.
 The restructuring transaction reduced Tapstone’s funded debt by approximately $440 million and provided the company with liquidity, including a $50 million new money investment, to optimize operations and expand its production base through mergers and acquisitions.